edcity-felixwong/star-doc/data-fetching.md

+# Data Fetching

-STAR leverages [`react-query`](https://tanstack.com/query/latest/docs/vue/overview) to handle data-fetching.
+STAR leverages [react-query](https://tanstack.com/query/latest/docs/vue/overview) to handle data-fetching.
 Which provides many features on fetching, caching, CRUD operations support, stale-while-revalidate mechanism, race conditions handling, etc.

-### Data Fetching

-#### HTTP Client
+## HTTP Client

-STAR leverages `axios` as a client to send HTTP requests because of the needs of an abstraction layer for HTTP traffic. `axios` offers many features that we should consider when evaluating a HTTP client on both the server side and the client side.
+STAR leverages `axios` as a client to send HTTP requests because of the needs of an abstraction layer for HTTP traffic.
+There would be needs to abstract authentication, content-type, format, encoding, error handling and focus on the business logics.
+Sometime you may need multiple instances for end points and logic. `axios` offers many features that we should consider when evaluating a HTTP client on both the server side and the client side.

 1. _Tree-shakable_: `axios` can't be tree-shaken.
 2. _Size_: `axios` has a large size of `11KB` after minified and gziped.